Writing and Journalism

 Holly Willoughby and leaving your job (Woman Alive, October 2023).
 Read article.

-Approaching life like a Tennis Pro (Woman Alive, July 2023).
+Approaching life and faith like a tennis pro (Woman Alive, July 2023).
 Read article.

 In this article I share the lessons learnt as I approached a long-held goal to read the whole Bible, and what I did to accomplish that in a year by coaching myself.
 (Woman Alive, August 2022) Read article.